 First programs in xtd.forms

 In this chapter, we will cover the basics needed to create xtd.forms applications.
 We will create our first simple example, show how to display an icon.
 Next we will create a simple example demonstrating usage of an event.
-Finally, we will see how widgets communicate in xtd.forms applications.
+Finally, we will see how controls communicate in xtd.forms applications.

 A simple application